prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

 I wanted to provide Swift overview, focusing on Swift 5 and later version.

-It is very real, Swift can easily become the most dominant language soon, with Python codding efficiency and C speed.
+Soon Swift can easily become the most dominant language, taking the Python codding efficiency and C speed.

 ## Why Swift is fast?

 The reasons why Swift is fast:
+* automatic reference counting
 * no garbage collection
 * smart usage of value types
 * immutable objects tracking
 * smart machine optimization module (LLVM)
 * no bounds checking mode
-* ARC -- Automatic Reference Counting

 > Swift can often get the same performance as carefully optimized C code.

 ### ARC

-Automatic Reference Counting -- ARC -- "automatically frees up the memory used by class instances when those instances are no longer needed."
+"Automatic Reference Counting -- ARC -- automatically frees up the memory used by class instances when those instances are no longer needed." -- <cite>The Swift Programming Language</cite> by Apple.

->Reference counting is nothing new, it is used in Python -- interpreted language, but it was strange and rare for a compile time language.
+Reference counting is nothing new, it is used in Python -- interpreted language, but it is _strange and rare_ for a compile time language.

+### No garbage collection

+Because Swift has automatic memory object reference counting implemented (ARC) no classical garbage collection is needed that would occur at a specific time.
+In fact you may call the reference counting as a specific type of garbage collection, but it is not.
+The Java or .Net garbage collection principles are fundamentally different.

 ### Swift insists on value types